 Leith Hill, meanwhile, provides a classic Surrey viewpoint and is well worth the steep climb.

 Over in Sussex, there are miles and miles of National Trust managed land, including many stretches on the South Downs Way itself.
 Devil’s Dyke near Brighton is always a popular spot for a walk, with its magnificent downland views.
 Or explore the secluded downland valleys and woods at Harting Down.

-There are loads more spots to discover in the region, so take a look at the National Trust’s London and the South East regional guide for more info.
+There are loads more spots to discover in the region, so look at the National Trust’s London and the South East regional guide.

 National Trust Walks in the East of England

-The East of England is home to a rich variety of landscapes, from the Norfolk Broads to the Cambridgeshire Fens plus long, windswept stretches of wonderful coastline.
+The East of England is home to various landscapes, from the Norfolk Broads to the Cambridgeshire Fens plus long, windswept stretches of wonderful coastline.

 Wicken Fen is a great spot for a short, nature-filled walk.
 It’s the Trust’s oldest nature reserve and one of Europe’s most important wetland areas.
 Wander across the raised wooden boardwalks and stop off at the many hides to look out for rare birdlife.